ideag/tinyrelated/readme.txt

 You can pick up to 10 related posts via a meta box in `Edit Post` window.
 If no posts were selected, there is an option to display random posts instead. *Currently, there is no automatic generation of related posts*.

 The plugin is translation ready and has Lithuanian translation.

+Also try out my other plugins:
+* [Gust](http://tiny.lt/gust) - a Ghost-like admin panel for WordPress, featuring Markdown based split-view editor.
+* [tinyCoffee](http://tiny.lt/tinycoffee) - a PayPal donations button with a twist.
+Ask people to treat you to a coffee/beer/etc.
+* [tinyTOC](http://tiny.lt/tinytoc) - automatic Table of Contents, based on H1-H6 headings in post content.
+* [tinyIP](http://tiny.lt/tinyip) - *Premium* - stop WordPress users from sharing login information, force users to be logged in only from one device at a time.

+An enormous amount of coffee was consumed while developing these plugins, so if you like what you get, please consider treating me to a [cup](http://kava.tribuna.lt/en/).
+Or two.
+Or ten.

 == Installation ==